 - Greater sensitivity to moisture that can lead to sticking, clumping, or sweating

-The strongest formulas don’t chase unrealistic loading.
-They find the maximum practical maca level that protects taste, texture, and stability-then build a system around it.
+The best formulas don't chase unrealistic loading.
+They find the maximum practical maca level that protects taste, texture, and stability—then build a system around it.

 Smooth texture is engineered, not hoped for

-If consumers describe a gummy as “chalky” or “gritty,” it usually isn’t a mystery.
-It’s almost always a combination of particle size, wetting behavior, and mixing strategy.
-Maca can be unforgiving here because it’s a botanical powder with a personality-different lots can behave differently even when they look similar.
+When consumers call a gummy “chalky” or “gritty,” it's rarely a mystery.
+It's almost always a combination of particle size, wetting behavior, and mixing strategy.
+Maca is unforgiving here because it's a botanical powder with a personality—different lots can behave differently even when they look similar.

 What matters most in production